 I have to also mention I went to the famous aquarium while there and whilst it is huge the crowds were even bigger.
 Thousands and thousands of people.
 Literally.
 And this was the off season.
 Bit difficult to enjoy to be honest.

 So back to bike buying.
 Well nothing really stands out to me as the definitive choice.
 Wind protection is essential in the cold here so then looking at full or partial fairing bikes the BMW R1200RT is slightly lighter, not by much, I’ve ridden one already and like the FJR it is a bit too big for Japan.
-The F800GT has reasonable wind protection but I didn’t like the drivetrain in the 800GS version I rode.
+The F800GT has reasonable wind protection but I didn’t like the engine in the 800GS version I rode.
 Suzuki’s GSXS-1000F is too sporty.
 The Vstrom I rode previously had terrible turbulence.
-The Bandit 1250 would tour well I think and has my favorite engine but it is approaching the weight of the FJR1300 before you fit it out with touring gear.
-Kawasaki have the Z1000SX which is unfortunately not released in Japan so far.
+The Bandit 1250 would tour well I think and has my favorite engine but it is approaching the weight of the FJR1300.
+Kawasaki have the Z1000SX which is unfortunately not sold in Japan.
 Kawasaki’s similar styled ER650 Ninja made in Thailand is sold here.
 I have ridden it and a little bit cramped for tall guy like myself.
-Honda have the VFR800 but it has sports bike crouch so makes no sense to me.
-KTM’s Super Duke ‘GT’ has a focus on power thus ending up with less fuel economy and more maintenance then fits a tourer.
-MV Agusta have their 800cc Veloce touring model but I just could not bring myself to own another MV on reliability grounds.
-Triumph … Tiger Sport misses the mark for me with it’s limited fairing and cramped leg room.
-Not exactly a light bike either.
+Honda have the VFR800 but it has sports bike crouch which makes no sense to me on a touring bike.
+KTM’s Super Duke ‘GT’ has too much power, I’d be concerned about reliability and it’s sure to guzzle fuel.
+MV Agusta have their 800cc Veloce touring model but I could not bring myself to own another MV on reliability grounds.
+Triumph … Tiger Sport misses the mark for me with cramped riding position and weight.
 Ducati … ahm nothing I can think of.

 If you are curious how you fit on any particular motorcycle then as a general idea you can use a site called Cycle Ergo to show you and then compare between what you ride now or have been comfortable on side by side.
 Fantastic resource.

-Realistically the MT-10 has twice the power I want and far more sophisticated suspension and electronics than I need, all that would go to waste with me as I just ride around a bikes limitations rather then need to have everything set perfect.
-But still…
+Looks interesting but has more power and sophisticated suspension than I need on the street.
+Would go to waste with me as I just ride around a bikes limitations rather then need to have everything set perfect.

 I may just be on the FJR1300 another year.
 The FJR1300 is too heavy however it rewards a easier pace and I want to take everything in when riding here.
 I do more riding overseas each year than I do here.
 Partly because I do no day rides in Japan since it is difficult to escape the 30+ million other people living in the greater Tokyo area.
 There is also a limited riding season here so I tend to do a big tour in Spring and another in Autumn.
 Only doing two rides (albeit long ones) a year it is somewhat hard to justify changing motorcycles even if the one I have lacks some of the fun factor a motorcycle should have.